BrianDanaher1/FosterCare_Project/README.md

 # FosterCare_Project
 R programs for analyzing ~250,000 records of foster care placement: preparing for machine learning, extrapolating values, deeper analysis (feature engineering: ranking & weighing different case types, etc), and combining data into single dataframes (ex. "all_numbers") in order to best suit analysis procedures.
 Some adapted codes for models also in this repository - remember to set proper columns / characteristics.  </br>

-# Data Pipeline & Feature Engineering
+# Data Manipulation, Feature Engineering, Machine Learning
 Reproducible design, most programs build a dataframe that is used by other programs for deeper insights.
 Feature engineering became a pivotal piece of the project before machine learning could be done, so these programs then lead into the construction of a dataframe with numerical characteristics.  </br>

  1) isolate_removals_1to5.R